 Other reports required by the Department for Work and Pensions from time to time include:

 - ESA113: factual report in connection with Employment and Support Allowance (ESA).

 - FRR2: factual report in connection with ESA requesting answers to one or more specific questions.

 - PIP factual report: report in connection with Personal Independence Payment (PIP).

 - DLA/AA claim form statement: statement at back of claim form in connection with Disability Living Allowance (DLA)/Attendance Allowance (AA).

 - DLA/AA factual report: factual report in connection with DLA/AA.

-- DS1500: factual report in connection with DLA/AA for people who may be terminally ill.
+- DS1500: factual report in connection with PIP/DLA/AA for people who may be terminally ill.

 - BI205: factual report in connection with Industrial Injuries Disability Benefit (IIDB).

-- A form DS1500 should be issued if requested by a patient (or their representative) if the patient may be suffering from a potentially terminal illness.
+- A form DS1500 should be issued if requested by a patient (or their representative) if the patient may have a potentially terminal illness.
 The relevant definition of terminal illness is a progressive disease where death as a consequence of that disease can reasonably be expected within six months.